topaz1008/ffmpeg-any/README.md

 This script DOES NOT make any changes to your files, it only creates a script with ffmpeg commands.

-The resulting script will stop processing files if it encounters any errors.
+The resulting script will stop processing files if it encounters any errors. example output scripts can be found [HERE](https://github.com/topaz1008/ffmpeg-any/tree/master/examples)

 After running this script in a folder that contains supported video files, a script named `run-ffmpeg` will be created in the current working directory. (where you ran ffmpeg-any from)